Mallesham: Release

+The film was released theatrically on 21 June 2019 and was released digitally on Netflix.

+Reception

 The Times of India gave the film four out of five stars and stated that "The film delivers what it promises – the story of a common man who dared to find a practical solution to the issue at hand, a man anyone can relate to.
 Director Raj Rachakonda needs to be lauded for this".
 The New Indian Express stated that "And yes, Raj deserves applause for churning out a film which has its heart in the right place.
 Priyadarshi’s complete ownership of the role is what elevates this film a few notches higher."
 The Hindu wrote that "This indie-spirited film is a heart-warming portrayal of tenacity and triumph".
-The movie is successful at the box office.
+The movie was successful at the box office.

-Digital release

-The film has a theatrical release and digitally released on Netflix.